rstojnic/lazydata/README.md

 `lazy-data` is a minimalist library for including data dependencies into Python projects.

-It is designed for machine learning and data science project.
+It is designed for machine learning and data science.
 It helps you keep everything together without bloating your local copy with files you don't need.

 **Key features:**